 - Evidence from Vessel Traffic services

 - Review of relevant records and forms

-9th Element – Safety Management
+Achieving TMSA 3 Compliance for Element 9 – Safety Management

-To effectively manage and monitor deployed safety management solutions, requires working-practice shore-based managers to undertake regular document reviews onboard with risk assessments being overseen by technical representatives and communicated across the fleet to promote a positive safety culture.
+To effectively manage and monitor deployed safety management solutions requires working-practice shore-based managers to undertake regular document reviews onboard with risk assessments being overseen by technical representatives and communicated across the fleet to promote a positive safety culture.

 - How to achieve TMSA 3 Compliance for Elements 4, 5, and 6 - 24th November 2020